 If you would like to take a screenshot, most of the work is already done.
-The moment you press the Xbox button on your controller, a screenshot of the image on your screen is already taken and all you have to do to save it is press Y.
+The moment you press the Xbox button on your controller, a screenshot of the image on your screen is already taken, and all you have to do is press Y to save it.

 Press X to share recent gameplay

 If you would like to share recent gameplay, simply press X and your Xbox One will automatically grab the last 30 seconds of footage it has saved in its buffer.
 This is the default amount of time for a clip, which is plenty for most gaming highlights, especially moments like the dramatic comeback combo finisher in your last Street Fighter match.
 However, if you want to access more footage than the last 30 seconds, press the View button.
 This will allow you to select the duration of time you want to save and will allow you to save up to two minutes.